Skip to contents

 Details

-type=="plunge" This is the angle measured in the fault plane between the strike given by either right or left hand rule and the lineation.
+type=="plunge" This is the angle measured in the fault plane between the strike given by either right or left-hand rule and the lineation.
 The angle is recorded in a clockwise sense (looking down upon the fault plane) and has a range from 0 to 180%deg;.
-The quadrant of plunge indicates the direction of the strike from which the angle of pitch is measured.
+The quadrant of plunge indicates the direction of the strike from which the rake angle is measured.
+The sense argument is ignored, as it it implied by the sign of the rake.

-type=="rake" Rake is the acute angle measured in the fault plane between the strike of the fault and the lineation .
+type=="rake" Rake is the acute angle measured in the fault plane between the strike of the fault and the lineation.
 Starting from the strike line, the angle is measured in a sense which is down the dip of the plane.
-Quadrant of pitch The variable is used to indicate the direction of the strike from which the angle of pitch is measured.
-Angle ranges from 0 to 90 °
+Quadrant of rake indicate the direction of the strike from which the rake angle is measured, i.e. whether right-hand or left-handrule is followed.
+Angle ranges from 0 to 90 °.
+Use sense argument to specify the sense of motion.

 Examples